neurocom/street-fighter/README.md

 ### System-wide Architectural Diagram

-The system-wide architecture is depicted in the following diagram.
+The system-wide architecture is depicted in the following diagram

 ![System-wide architectural diagram](assets/overview.png)